Sodipodi: Development

 The primary design goal of Sodipodi was to produce a usable vector graphics editor, and a drawing tool for artists.
 Although it used SVG as its native file format (including some extensions to hold metadata), it was not intended to be a full implementation of the SVG standard.
 Sodipodi imports and exports plain SVG data, and can also export raster graphics in PNG format.
 The user interface of Sodipodi is a Controlled Single Document Interface (CSDI) similar to GIMP.

 Sodipodi was developed for Linux and Microsoft Windows.
-The last version was 0.34, released on 11 February 2004.
+The last stable version is 0.34 released on February 11th 2004.
 Released under the GNU General Public License, Sodipodi is free software.

+Even though there are no new releases since 2004, Lauris Kaplinski continued development of Sodipodi for years in a minor way, mostly contributing code refactoring and bug fixes.
+The latest commit for the trunk branch was pushed on September 12th 2023.

 Derivatives

 Sodipodi started a collection of SVG clip art containing symbols and flags from around the world.
 This work helped inspire the Open Clip Art Library.

-Inkscape started as a fork of Sodipodi, founded in 2003 by a group of Sodipodi developers with different goals, including redesigning the interface and closer compliance with the SVG standard.
+In 2003 a group of Sodipodi developers decided to improve Sodipodi with different goals, including redesigning the interface and closer compliance with the SVG standard.
+The initial idea was to create a separate Sodipodi Hydra (hydra-oct) branch, planned to be merged into trunk, but as it was difficult to make such a merge developers later decided to create an independent fork and named it Inkscape.